A link to reset your password has been sent to your email

-Sierra Trails invites you to ride a stunning circular trail through the east of the Alpujarras and Sierra Nevada National Park, riding over very diverse and varied terrain in three days at a high altitude.
-An amazing display of the Mediterranean and Alpine flowers cover the mountains.
-The seemingly endless vista of mountains and plains give an amazing sense of space and wilderness.
-This is the perfect riding holiday!
+This is a stunning circular trail through the east of the Alpujarras and Sierra Nevada National Park, riding over very diverse and varied terrain, three days at high altitudes.
+An amazing display of Mediterranean and Alpine flowers cover the mountains in May and June.

 The hotel is run by a family team with extensive knowledge of southern Spain and many years experience in catering.
 On the outskirts of the village of Bérchules at an altitude of 1320 meters, the hotel is surrounded by stunning mountain scenery and is the ideal location to explore the Alpujarras.
 You can be sure of a warm and friendly welcome at Hotel Rural Los Bérchules.

-It stands in its own grounds with private parking on the outskirts of the village and within easy walking distance to the shops, bars, bank, church, and bus stop.
-There are 10 en-suite twin bedrooms, four en-suite single bedrooms, restaurant and lounge / bar, library, swimming pool, gardens, Wi-fi and satellite TV, as well as Ceragem massage bed.
+It stands on its own grounds with private parking on the outskirts of the village and within easy walking distance to the shops, bars, bank, church, and bus stop.
+There are 10 en-suite twin bedrooms, four en-suite single bedrooms, restaurant and lounge/bar, library, swimming pool, gardens, Wi-Fi and satellite TV, as well as Ceragem massage bed.
 The pool is available from June to late September.